Menu

 There are many ways we can showcase the excellent impact our curriculum design has on our pupils.
 Here are some examples:

-1. In the Autumn term, children learn about the life cycle of plants through the harvest of vegetables in our school garden and our Apple Day celebration where the children look at the growth of the trees they planted and compare different varieties of apples.
+1. In the Autumn term, children learn about the life cycle of plants through the harvest of vegetables in our thriving school garden.

 2. Our local environment provides plenty of opportunity for outdoor learning in science.
 In the Autumn, Lower key stage 2 children walked to Holbrook Bay to investigate the local bedrock, classify the rocks found and hunt for fossils.
 They looked at the erosion of the river banks to see at first hand the layers of soil and rock, finding evidence of change over thousands of years.